Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 <!-- **Population Growth** - is an interactive map which allows users to view estimated population growth through 2040 alongside regional parks and trails. -->

-**Notes** - provides more information about the background of this tool.
+**Notes** - provides more information about data sources used and the background of this tool.

 #### **We suggest you use a desktop web browser.
 Please click on the individual tabs on the top to start using this tool.**